Wok & Skillet

 How do I store leftovers?

-Pork Adobo keeps well in the fridge for up to 4 days, and many say it tastes even better the next day!
-Store it in an airtight container and reheat in the microwave or stovetop.
+Pork Adobo keeps well in the fridge for up to 4 days, and many say it tastes even better after the first day as the flavors deepen.
+Store it in an airtight container and reheat on the stovetop or in the microwave.

 How do I make this dish less salty?